vectorgrp/sil-kit/docs/simulation/simulation.rst

 .. admonition:: Note

     A mixed operation mode in which some participants operate synchronized and some participants operate unsynchronized is not supported.
-Therefore, alle participants of a simulation must either be synchronized or unsynchronized.
+Therefore, all participants of a simulation must either be synchronized or unsynchronized.

 Simulation Overview
 -------------------